fsharp/fslang-design/RFCs/FS-1124-interfaces-with-static-abstract-members.md

 SomeGenericThing MyType2.DoSomethingElse arg2
 ```

-Note that the second kind of code is much shorter, and is more general.
-In F# this kind of code is incredibly safe and succinct because of HM type inference - passing functions and making code generic are two of the very easiest things to do in F#, the language is almost made for exactly those activities.
+Note that the second kind of code is much shorter, and is more general - it works with both `MyType1` and `MyType2` without any significant square-peg-in-round-hole code required.
+In F# this kind of code is incredibly safe and succinct because of Hindley-Milner type inference - passing functions and making code generic are two of the very easiest things to do in F#, the language is almost made for exactly those activities.

 For the vast majority of generic coding in F# the second technique is perfectly acceptable, with the massive benefit that the programmer doesn't burn their time trying to create or use a cathedral of perfect abstractions.